Fiberwise symmetrizations for variational problems on fibred manifolds: Abstract

 \section{Abstract}

-We establish a framework for fiberwise spherical or planar symmetrization to find a lower bound of a Dirichlet-type energy functional in a variational problem on a fibred Riemannian manifold, and use it to prove various comparison theorems of the first eigenvalue $\lambda_1$ of the Laplacian on such manifolds.
-In particular we generalize the Lichnerowicz inequality and the Faber-Krahn inequality to a fiber bundle, and compute $\lambda_1$ on some nontrivial fiber bundles.
-A comparison theorem of Yamabe constants on warped products is also obtained.
+We establish a framework for fiberwise symmetrization to find a lower bound of a Dirichlet-type energy functional in a variational problem on a fibred Riemannian manifold, and use it to prove a comparison theorem of the first eigenvalue of the Laplacian on a warped product manifold.